Kirk Mill

-Kirk Mill is an early example of an Arkwright-type cotton mill and a grade II listed building in Chipping, Lancashire, in Ribble Valley, to the north of Preston, Lancashire, England.
-It was built in the 1780s on the site of a corn mill dating from at least 1544.
-The mill continued spinning cotton using water frames and then throstles until 1886, when it was sold and became HJ Berry's chairmaking factory.

-It was powered by a 32 ft waterwheel which continued in use, generating electricity until the 1940s.
+Kirk Mill is an early example of an Arkwright-type cotton mill and a grade II listed building in Chipping, Lancashire.
+Built in the 1780s on the site of a corn mill dating back to at least 1544, it operated as a cotton mill with water frames and then throstles until 1886 when it was sold and repurposed as H.J.
+Berry's chairmaking factory.
+It was powered by a 32 ft waterwheel, which continued in use, generating electricity until the 1940s.